iobis/manual/FAQ.md

   For genetic data, `sampleSizeValue` and `organismQuantity` do **not** refer to the amount sampled nor the number of organisms.
 Instead these fields are related to either 1) the number of sequence reads for eDNA data or 2) the number of droplets/partitions for qPCR data.
 See [DNA data guidelines](dna_data#.html) for more details.

   </details></li>
-  <li><details>
-  <summary>How do I document occurrences from unknown species, those new to science, or those with temporary names? e.g. Eurythenes sp.
-DISCOLL.PAP.JC165.674</summary>

-  Occurrences unknown or new to science should be documented according to recommendations by [Horton et al. 2021](https://www.frontiersin.org/articles/10.3389/fmars.2021.620702/full).
-You should populate the `scientificName` field with the genus, and in `identificationQualifer` provide the ON sign 'sp.'.
-However you must also indicate the reason why species-level identification is unavailable.
-To do this, supplement 'sp.' with either stet. (stetit) or indet. (indeterminabilis).
-If neither of these are applicable, (e.g. for undescribed new species), add a unique taxon identifier code after 'sp.' to `identificationQualifer`.
-For example Eurythenes sp.
-DISCOLL.PAP.JC165.674.

-  Please avoid simple alphanumeric codes (i.e. Eurythenes sp.
-1, Eurythenes sp.
-A).
-Similar to creating `eventIDs` or `occurrenceIDs`, you should strive to provide more complex and globally unique identifier.
-Identifiers could be constructed by combining higher taxonomic information with information related to a collection, institution, museum or collection code, sample number or museum accession number, expedition, dive number, or timestamp.
-This ensures namestrings will remain unique within a larger repositories like OBIS.
-It is also recommended to include these temporary names on specimen labels for physical specimens.
-  </details></li>
 </ul>

 #### Vocabulary